kristopolous/mansnip/README.md

-## Woahhh updates for the AI era!
+## Updates for the AI era!

-So this handy tool has been updated for the llm era.
-You can mansnip into your context window by setting an environment variable like this:
+You can now intelligently mansnip into your context window by setting an environment variable like this:

 ```bash
 $ MANSNIP_LLM=1 mansnip ...